-The next in a series of essays by Charmain Ponnuthurai is on ‘The role of fire in promoting stillness’.
-Charmain (Dammy) is the author of Midnight Feasts: An Anthology of Late-night Munchies, and founder of Larder.
-She is also the founder of Crane cookware used by the Charnwood team in many of our photo and video shoots.
+The next in a series of essays by Dammy Ponnuthurai is on ‘The role of fire in promoting stillness’.
+Dammy is the author of Midnight Feasts: An Anthology of Midnight Feasts & Late Night Munchies, and co-founder of Dammy (a workwear jacket brand riffing on the chef’s jacket).
+She is also the former founder of Crane cookware used by the Charnwood team in many of our photo and video shoots.

 ________________